Janssena/DeepCompartmentModels.jl/README.md

 import CSV

 using DataFrames
-using DeepCompartmentModels
+using DeepCompartmentModels # Also re-exports Lux and Optimisers

 df = DataFrame(CSV.File("my_dataset.csv"))

 population = load(df, [:WEIGHT, :AGE])

 # Our data set contains two covariates, which we feed into a hidden layer with 16 neurons
-ann = Chain(
+ann = Lux.Chain(
-    Dense(2, 16, relu),
+    Lux.Dense(2, 16, Lux.relu),
-    Dense(16, 4, softplus), # Our differential equation has four parameters )
+    Lux.Dense(16, 4, Lux.softplus), # Our differential equation has four parameters
+)

 obj_fn = SSE() # Minimize the sum of squared errors (equivalent to the mean squared error)